hobler/imsil-gui/README.md

     $ python3 main.py

+#### Running the program from the `project explorer`
+Additionally, the program can be run while using the Project Explorer GUI
+by selecting a project file and clicking on the `Edit` button.

 ## Main window
 The Main Window serves the purpose create a new or load an existing input